hmmessai/Web-Service_for_tourism/README.md

 ## Viewing

-After running the server with `flask --app api run` you should be able to access the website on http://localhost:5000 Go to this URL and enjoy browsing through the website.
+After running the server with `flask --app api run` you should be able to access the website on http://localhost:5000.

+Go to this URL and enjoy browsing through the website.
+Please make sure that the port 5000 is available and not taken by another process.

 ## Environmental variables